Wondering how to stop worrying about things you can’t control? You’re in the right place.

 Toxic worrying is where your worries take over your life.
 You’ll worry excessively, which in turn leads to a number of health and wellbeing issues.

-With normal worries, you’ll be aware of them, but you’ll still manage to control the situation.
-With toxic worries, it’s like they replay over and over in a cycle.
+With normal worries, you’ll be aware of them, but you’ll still manage to control the situation with healthy stress relievers.
+That is what mentally strong people do.
+With toxic worries, it’s like they replay over and over in a cycle and use unhealthy coping skills to deal with the situation.

-So, toxic worrying is a type of worry that you can’t control, and it often takes over your life.
+So, toxic worrying is a type of worry about things you cannot control, and it often takes over your life.

 Why does it happen?